newrelic/newrelic-node-examples/custom-instrumentation/instrument/README.md

 This application consists of the following files:

-* `index.js`: a simple app that schedules jobs and runs them
+* `index.js`: a simple app that utilizes our example module
 * `job-queue.js`: an example module that provides a queue class that you can use to run and schedule jobs
 * `instrumentation.js`: all of the New Relic instrumentation is in here; the `npm start` command makes sure this module is loaded first
 * `newrelic.js`: a basic, sample New Relic configurartion